raphnet/pj64raphnetraw/README.md

 ## Using the plugin

-After compiling (or using the binary distribution) simply copy the following DLL files to "Project64 installation directory"/Plugin/Input:
+After compiling (or using the binary distribution) two .DLL files must be copied to specific locations.

+1. Copy the following file to `"Project64 installation directory"`/`Plugin`/`Input`:
   * pj64raphnetraw.dll

+2. Copy the following file to `"Project64 installation directory"` (i.e. The one with a .EXE)
   * libhidapi-0.dll

 Then in project64, go to `menu bar` -> `Options` -> `Settings` -> `Plugins`.
 Next in the `Input (controller) plugin` dropdown, select "raphnetraw for Project64 version xx.xx".